RESEARCH

 • How do characteristics of field-collected broodstock (e.g., male:female ratio, effective population size) and hatchery-produced juvenile cohorts (e.g., genetic diversity) affect trait variation and oyster performance across environmental conditions?
 Hughes, Hanley, et al. 2019 Ecological Applications

 • How does host intraspecific variation mediate parasite community structure?
 Specifically, how does oyster genetic identity (i.e., seed source) affect prevalence and intensity of micro- and macro-parasite species on experimentally-restored oyster reefs?
-Hanley et al. in review
+Hanley et al. 2023 Proceedings of the Royal Society B

 a picture of Spartina alterniflora growing in pots during a greenhouse experiment